nicolagulmini/federated_learning/README.md

 This repository contains the code for simulating and studying the tradeoff between local and global accuracy in a distributed scenario in which each user trains a classification model on its own data distribution.

-Research project: "Communication-Aware Clustered Federated Learning: How to Leverage Data Heterogeneity"
+Research project: "*Communication-Aware Clustered Federated Learning: How to Leverage Data Heterogeneity*"

 The (deprecated) files contain messy code.